-More than two Hard Drives are installed and " " is disabled (sec. ), or b) A SCSI device other than a Hard Drive is installed (CD-ROM, etc.)
+- a) More than two Hard Drives are installed and "More Than 2 Drives Support" is disabled (sec.3.2.2), or - b) A SCSI device other than a Hard Drive is installed (CD-ROM, etc.)

-This software program provides you with information about the adapter and your SCSI the CONFIG.SYS and AUTOEXEC.
+This software program provides you with information about the adapter and your SCSI devices.
+After choosing the device(s) that you want to install drivers for, Install will update the CONFIG.SYS and AUTOEXEC.
 BAT files automatically.
-Further information about drivers and step-by-step installation procedures can be found in Chapter 3: DOS ASPI
+Further information about drivers and step-by-step installation procedures can be found in Chapter 3: DOS ASPI DRIVERS & UTILITIES.